-- · Slow patient enrollment; - · Long treatment time required to demonstrate effectiveness; - · Lack of sufficient clinical supplies and material; - · Adverse medical events or side effects in treated patients; - · Lack of compatibility with complimentary technologies; - · Lack of effectiveness of the product candidate being tested; and - · Lack of sufficient funds.
+Slow patient enrollment;

+- · Long treatment time required to demonstrate effectiveness; - · Lack of sufficient clinical supplies and material; - · Adverse medical events or side effects in treated patients; - · Lack of compatibility with complimentary technologies; - · Failure of a product candidate to demonstrate effectiveness; and - · Lack of sufficient funds.

 If we do not successfully complete clinical trials, we will not receive regulatory approval to market our SRT products.
-Failure to obtain and maintain regulatory approval and generate revenues from the sale of our products, would have a material adverse effect on our value, financial condition and results of operations.
+Failure to obtain and maintain regulatory approval and generate revenues from the sale of our products would have a material adverse effect on our value, financial condition and results of operations.